mkideal/next/docs/en/api.md

 <h2><a id="user-content-Context" target="_self">Context</a></h2>

-_Context_
-Context-related methods and properties are used to retrieve information, perform operations, and generate code within the current code generator's context.
+_Context_ related methods and properties are used to retrieve information, perform operations, and generate code within the current code generator's context.
 These methods or properties are called directly by name, for example:

 ```npl
 {{head}}